epigen/dea_limma/README.md

   - (optional) __block__ on a "group" factor in case you have repeated measurements (generalized least squares).
       - example use-case: you have N donors and T timepoints for each donor and want to model donor specific information like age, but still want to account for the variable __donor__ ie ~&nbsp;*timepoint*&nbsp;+&nbsp;*age*&nbsp;+&nbsp;*donor* is overdetermined hence the formula becomes ~&nbsp;*timepoint*&nbsp;+&nbsp;*age* and you "block" on __donor__.
   - fit linear models (ordinary least squares) with the design derived from the configured formula (expects "normal" data) using __lmFit__.
-      - the fitted model object is saved (lmfit_object.rds) for alternative downstream analyses or manual inspection e.g., contrasts (see instructions below in [Usage](#usage)).
+      - the fitted model object is saved (lmfit_object.rds) for alternative downstream analyses or manual inspection e.g., contrasts (see instructions below in [Contrasts](#contrasts)).
   - (optional) estimate variance "better" using __eBayes__, with the robustness flag (robust=TRUE), by looking across all genes (i.e. shrunk towards a common value) and compute moderated t-statistics.
       - (optional) eBayes with __limma-trend__ (trend=TRUE)
   - extract all statistics for variables of interest (=configured comparisons) using __topTable__ (eg coefficients/effect size, statistical significance,...).